Picture this: your company is finally off-the-ground and you’re ready to start looking for your very first employee.

 "We felt reassured we were doing the right thing, the right way."

-The ongoing stage of HR compliance will also include one-off tasks like managing redundancies, HR compliance issues or isolated incidents.
+The ongoing stage of HR compliance will also include one-off tasks like making one person redundant, HR compliance issues or isolated incidents.
 It’s actually very easy and common for companies to unconsciously break the law when making redundancies simply because it doesn’t happen very often.

 Taking HR compliance one step further